melezhik/minoca-build/README.md

 # Description

 This is high level wrapper of [Minoca build scripts](https://github.com/minoca/os) and by no means to be treated as substitution of a such.
 Now it's just work for me.
-I found this tool quite helpful in task of automation various Minoca builds.
+Minoca-build tools abstract some low level details of cooking things with `make` which could be safe way to go for unprepared user, but if you need to hack into process - please follow [Minoca build scripts](https://github.com/minoca/os) documentation.

 # INSTALL